flutter/engine/testing/scenario_app/android/README.md

 By default when run locally, the test runner:

-- Uses the engine-wide efault graphics backend for Android.
+- Uses the engine-wide default graphics backend for Android.
 - Uses the last built Android-specific engine artifacts (i.e. `$ENGINE/src/out/android_*/`).
 - Will not diff screenshots, but does save them to a logs directory.